feanorcf/auto_grading_java/README.md

-for testing, just run Main.java
+for testing, just run Main.java.

+or

+on main folder,
+$ java -cp bin: Main
+(use ";" instead of ":", if using windows)